aglago/Sofware-Engineering/0x03. Higher-Level programming/Python/0x0C. Python - Almost a circle/learning_objectives.md

    - In the context of testing, dependencies can make it challenging to isolate and test individual units (modules or functions) independently.
 If a module has tight dependencies on other modules, you may need to set up those dependencies or even have external services running for your tests, making them more complex and potentially slower.

 In summary, writing modular and loosely coupled code involves designing components that are self-contained, have clear interfaces, and minimize interdependence.
 This makes the codebase more maintainable, adaptable, and easier to test, as you can focus on testing individual units in isolation without being heavily impacted by changes in other parts of the system.

+3. **Write Test Cases:**
+   - For each unit or function in your code, write test cases that cover various scenarios, including normal use cases, edge cases, and error conditions.

+4. **Create a Test Suite:**
+   - Organize your test cases into a test suite.
+A test suite is a collection of test cases that can be executed together.
+This helps in managing and running tests efficiently.

+5. **Automate Tests:**
+   - Use automation tools provided by the testing framework to run your tests automatically.
+This ensures that tests are executed consistently and regularly, reducing the chance of introducing bugs.

+6. **Continuous Integration (CI):**
+   - Integrate unit tests into your CI/CD (Continuous Integration/Continuous Deployment) pipeline.
+CI tools like Jenkins, Travis CI, or GitHub Actions can automatically run your tests whenever there's a code change.

+7. **Mocking and Stubbing:**
+   - In large projects, you might have dependencies that are external or difficult to set up in a test environment.
+Use techniques like mocking or stubbing to simulate these dependencies during testing.

+### What is mocking and stubbing ?
+Mocking and stubbing are techniques used in unit testing to isolate the code being tested from external dependencies, making it possible to test components in isolation.

+1. **Mocking:**
+   - **Definition:** Mocking involves creating objects that simulate the behavior of real objects or systems.
+These mock objects are used as replacements for actual dependencies during testing.

+   - **Purpose:** The goal of mocking is to isolate the unit under test from external dependencies, such as databases, APIs, or other complex systems.
+By using mock objects, you can control the behavior of these dependencies and simulate different scenarios, ensuring that the unit being tested behaves as expected in various conditions.

+   - **Example:** If your code interacts with a database, you can create a mock database object that mimics the behavior of the real database.
+This allows you to test the code without actually accessing the database, making the tests faster and more predictable.

+2. **Stubbing:**
+   - **Definition:** Stubbing involves replacing certain methods or functions with simplified versions that return predefined values.
+Stubs provide specific responses to calls, allowing you to control the behavior of the code being tested.

+   - **Purpose:** Similar to mocking, stubbing helps isolate the code being tested by replacing external dependencies with controlled substitutes.
+Stubs are particularly useful when you want to simulate specific conditions or responses from external components without invoking their full functionality.

+   - **Example:** If your code makes HTTP requests to an external API, you can use a stub to replace the actual HTTP request function.
+The stub would return predefined responses, allowing you to test how your code handles different API responses without actually making network requests.

+In summary, both mocking and stubbing are techniques used to create controlled environments for unit testing, allowing developers to focus on testing the specific functionality of their code in isolation.
+Mocking is more about creating objects that mimic the behavior of real dependencies, while stubbing involves replacing specific methods or functions with simplified versions to control their behavior.
+These techniques contribute to more effective and predictable unit testing by removing the reliance on external systems during the testing process.

+8. **Test Coverage:**
+   - Aim for high test coverage, ensuring that your tests exercise a significant portion of your codebase.
+Tools like coverage.py can help you measure test coverage.

 ### What is test coverage ?
 Test coverage is a metric used in software development to measure the extent to which a codebase is exercised by a set of tests.
 It quantifies the percentage of your code that is executed when running a particular test suite.
 The purpose of test coverage analysis is to identify areas of your code that are untested or only partially tested, helping you assess the thoroughness of your testing efforts.